xfy0032/kadlpcss/README.md

 ### Semantickitti + Rellis-3D
 The original ".bin" files are stored in the folder **os1_cloud_node_kitti_bin** in Rellis-3D;

-".label" files were remade by us using the point cloud semantic labeling tool(https://github.com/jbehley/point_labeler).
+We remade ".label" files using the point cloud semantic labeling tool(https://github.com/jbehley/point_labeler).
-And you can download these files from Baidu online disk.
+And you can download these files from the Baidu online disk.

 ```